schurgan/domoticz-BSR/README.md

         - 'waste' aka Restmüll or Hausmüll
         - 'recycling' aka Wertstoffe or gelber Sack
         - 'bio' biodegradable waste
-        - 'xmas' shows colleciton dates for xmas trees
+        - 'xmas' shows collection dates for xmas trees
     -  Debug:
        -  if True, the log will be hold a lot more output.
        -  false is the normal mode
-       -  true deatil -> also shows response on log
+       -  true detail -> also shows response on log
-       -  True fast full deatail -> handles poll time as minutes, for faster debugging
+       -  True fast full detail -> handles poll time as minutes, for faster debugging

 ## Bugs and ToDos
 - using Locale for dates,months, days ... works good on windows, breaks on linux